 Table-case E. Vases in black (or sometimes red) glazed ware, with designs and ornaments moulded in relief.
-These may be regarded as the immediate predecessors of the Arretine ware, in cases 37-40.
-Many of these vases are in the form of aski (wineskins), so called from an approximate resemblance of some of the earliest forms to a skin bottle, although the term is now used with a more general significance for such small spouted vases as may be seen in this case (fig. 97).
+These may be regarded as the immediate predecessors of the Arretine ware, in the Room of Terracottas (p.
+107).
+Many of these vases are in the form of aski (wineskins), so called from an approximate resemblance of some of the earliest forms to a skin bottle, although the term is now used with a more general significance for such small spouted vases as may be seen in this case (figs. 80, 81).
 The aski (also known as gutti) usually have a medallion subject in relief, either a head or a simple mythological subject.
 Among the other objects in this case may be noticed a bowl (G 104) with reliefs representing scenes from the Phoenissae of Euripides, identified by inscriptions upon it; a fragment (G 105) also illustrating a scene from that drama; and several examples with Latin inscriptions which appear to date from the end of the third century B.C.